iamrajiv/Nth-Fibonacci/README.md

 # Program For Fibonacci Numbers Sequence

-This is a My First Repository written in C Programming Language.
+This is a my First Repository written in C Programming Language.

 Aim of this Program is to Display Fibonacci Sequence upto the given input Number Using Recursion Method.